 WorkSafe or a self-insurer must generally give written notice of a decision to accept or reject a claim for weekly payments within 28 days of receiving the claim.
 If this is not done within 28 days, the claim will be deemed to have been accepted and weekly payments must be commenced (s 75(1)).

 All claims for compensation must also include a medical authority, signed by the worker, allowing WorkSafe and others to obtain medical information from the worker’s doctors and other medical providers relevant to the worker’s claim.

 New employees can be required by an employer to give details of any pre-existing injury or disease of which they are aware.
 If there is a failure to disclose or if false and misleading information is given, the employee will not be able to claim compensation involving that pre-existing injury or disease (s 41).
 However, such a requirement by an employer may infringe Commonwealth Government anti-discrimination legislation.

-A worker should not talk to investigators or accept advice other than legal or trade union advice.
+A worker should not accept advice other than legal or trade union advice.
 The rejection of liability by the employer, insurance company or WorkSafe does not mean that the worker does not have a valid claim.

 If a claim is rejected, the worker must be given written notice of and reasons for the decision.